Piposh: Aftermath (2005–17)

 In December 2008, a group of Piposh fans, believing that it had died prematurely, started a campaign to create a new chapter of the series and started looking for volunteers.
 The game, to be developed through their company Sellotape (סלוטייפ) was entitled Piposh 2.5 and the Stolen Vase.
 The official website of the project wrote that while the developers were unable to reach the quality level of the official games, they hoped to emulate it as much as possible.
 Their aim was to "remember, save, and enjoy" the Piposh series.
-The plot, taking place immediately after Piposh 2, saw the protagonist try to find the magic 'vase of life' that can be used to resurrect characters that died in the prequel.
+The plot, taking place immediately after Piposh 2, saw the protagonist try to find the magic 'vase of life' that can be used to resurrect characters that died in the previous game.
 The producer/director was Ben Werchizer, the artist/designer was Daniel Avdo, the music and dubbing producer was Itay Jeroffi, and the writer was Shahar Kraus; they were looking for professional programmers in Director or Flash as well as voice talent.
 Their site contained a "build your own character" minigame from the series as a flash game, and a forum dedicated to the resurrection of Piposh.
 The project was discontinued around 2010.

 Video game archivist and founder of the Movement for Preservation of Games in Israel Raphael Ben-Ari got in touch with the series' creators and detailed the story behind its development process and in a documentary film.
 The documentary was uploaded to YouTube on Ben-Ari's Oldschool account.
 Ben-Ari believes the work boosted the Piposh community in Israel and introduced the series to many new people.

-In 2015, Renard was given the "Half Life" award at the 2015 GameIS Awards.due to his work on the series having a "significant impact on the short history of the Israeli gaming industry", thereby helping it to flourish.
+In 2015, Renard was given the "Half Life" award at the 2015 GameIS Awards due to his work on the series having a "significant impact on the short history of the Israeli gaming industry", thereby helping it to flourish.

 During this time, Piposh was surrounded by a loyal fanbase who held onto the franchise even while no games were in active development.
 Writing a game quote in one of the Piposh Facebook groups would be met with relevant written responses and memes, and links to legally download the games.
 Over the years, the large community of fans who love and reminisce over the series "ran Facebook groups, organized events and constantly asked for a new game".

 Comeback (2018–present)

-In 2018, Piposh creators announced they would produce a reboot of the game, due for release in September 2019.
+In 2018, Piposh creators announced a reboot of the series.
+A new installment, simply titled Piposh, was released in April 2021.